-NIRF stands for the National Institutional Ranking Framework, a system developed by the Government of India to rank Higher Education Institutions in the country based on certain criteria designed by MoE.
-The NIRF rankings were introduced in 2015 by the Ministry of Education (formerly known as the Ministry of Human Resource Development) to assess Indian Universities and Colleges based on various parameters.
+NIRF stands for the National Institutional Ranking Framework, a methodology developed by the Government of India to rank Higher Education Institutions (HEIs) across the country.
+The NIRF rankings were introduced in 2015 by the Ministry of Education (MoE) — formerly known as the Ministry of Human Resource Development (MHRD) — to assess Indian universities and colleges based on various parameters.

 Evaluation Criteria: